hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 #### 13
 # Teaching Frustration: Hard to teach Keras Machine Learning using EdgeImpulse

 Don't get me wrong, EdgeImpulse is amazing for simplifying machine learning.
-I can teach an entire class of grade 10's in 40 minutes how to make a vision classification model to classify a pen from unknowns and they actually understand how to do it, but making your own models that work is a bit harder.
+I can teach an entire class of grade 10's in 40 minutes how to make a vision classification model to classify a pen from unknowns and they actually understand how to do it, but making your own Keras models that work well with complete Keras flexibility is a bit harder.

 # My Solution 1 (Keras)
 Here is a link to my maker101 draft repository with some ideas on this topic <a href="https://github.com/hpssjellis/maker101/tree/main/edgeimpulse-keras-expert-mode-for-sensors"> here</a>